 The two most common ways to specialize in commercial real estate is by location and industry vertical.

 Location specialization is far more important.
-This specialty allows an agent to really know what is going on in their market ? where deals ?land?, who the landlords are and their negotiating styles, lease expiries coming due and the characteristics of the available spaces in the area.
+This specialty allows an agent to really know what is going on in their market: how low rental rates are being negotiated down, who the landlords are and their negotiating styles, lease expiries coming due and the characteristics of the available spaces in the area.

 Do not confuse likeability with loyalty.
 There are plenty of commercial realtors who make their living being personable but always put themselves ahead of their clients.